AGENTAK26/Nutrition-App-Using-Gemini-Pro/README.md

 # Nutrition-App-Using-Gemini-Pro
 Your Comprehensive Guide to Healthy Eating and Well-being

-I have also included diet chart in this application.
+Disclaimer: I have also included a diet chart in this application.